Charles Emery Tooke III said:

 At one time, they said our paperwork is not clear.
 But, my Grandfather was a very prominent Attorney in his day, so I think he knew what he was doing.
 He was always taking mineral interests and royalty interests for payment of his services.
 I have found over 50 mineral rights transactions in the county he lived in.

-So, at first the oil company said our paper work was not in order, so we fixed.
-Now, they saying those two ladies families need to probate the wills as they are not comfortable with something, but they will not tells us.
+So, at first the oil company said our paperwork was not in order, so we fixed it.
+Now, they are saying those two ladies’ families need to probate the wills as they are not comfortable with something, but they will not tell us.
 We have no idea why or what the status is, or when they passed away.
 I guess it was a long time ago.

 I think you know as much as I do now.